 Now that you’re logging errors, let’s start from scratch.

-Go to WPML->Support->Troubleshooting (the link is at the bottom of the support page).
-There, click on “Reset all language data and deactivate WPML”.
+Go to WPML -> Support page.
+Open the link that leads to Troubleshootingpage.
+At Troubleshooting page click on “Reset all language data and deactivate WPML”.
 There’s a safely checkbox above that button.
 This isn’t a toy button.
 It’s going to completely reset WPML and permanently delete language information from your site.
 Do this only if you haven’t configured WPML and you don’t have any translations yet.

 After this, go again to Plugins and enable WPML.